Infidelity does not come from a lack of love, it comes from a lack of respect. – Unknown

 When you think of trauma think of blunt force.
 Trauma tends to come on all at once and be quite serious.
 Someone who experiences trauma will have either a traumatic injury or traumatic distress. – Source: Vocabulary.com

 I personally remember, my mind started to lay out the pieces of the puzzle, called our life, and I started making huge connections.
 Those times he was “stuck in traffic,” asked to stay later or other stories that didn’t make sense.
-The crazy-making fights that were started over nothing just so he could leave or hide away somewhere to sneak to his phone.
+The crazy-making fights that were started over nothing just so he could leave or hide away somewhere to sneak to his phone (or computer).
 The accusations that I might be cheating on him with the UPS man.
 The weird dreams about him and a “girlfriend” with no face.
 I knew it wasn’t just me making things up in my head.
 It made me want to vomit.
 It was all starting to make sense now.
-The things that I felt were now real and true.
+The things that I felt in my gut, were really true.

 I was a little relieved and very much in pain all at the same time.
 The rug had been pulled out from under me and as I lay in a mess of a ton more emotions and feelings… that I’ll get into in part two of this Betrayal Trauma series.